Two Senior Poland Military Leaders Resign - UrduPoint

 "The actions by the (ruling) Law and Justice party have left us defenceless during the worst possible crisis," he said.

-Poland's relations with neighbouring Ukraine have become brittle even though Warsaw has up to now been a leading supporter of Kyiv following Russia's invasion on February 24, 2022.
+Poland's relations with neighbouring Ukraine have become strained even though Warsaw has up to now been a leading supporter of Kyiv following Russia's invasion on February 24, 2022.

+Poland has taken in over one million Ukrainian refugees, sent large amounts of weapons and aid to Kyiv and acted as a key transit country for Western supplies.

 While the populist Law and Justice party is set to win most votes in the parliamentary elections, it appears set to fall short of a majority.